rosanmohan/UPI-Transaction-Forecasting/README.md

     Pandas
     Matplotlib
     Scikit-learn
+    Pmdarima
+    Darts
+    Prophet

 ## Installing

 To install the required packages, run the following command:

-    pip install numpy pandas matplotlib scikit-learn
+    pip install numpy pandas matplotlib scikit-learn pmdarima darts

 ## Data Collection

 The first step is to collect historical UPI transaction data from reliable sources.
-The data should include information such as the date and time of the transaction, the amount transferred, the UPI IDs of the sender and recipient, and the status of the transaction.
+The data should include information such as the date of the transaction and the transaction amount in crores.
+In this data we found the all India transactions through UPI in a Perticular date.
 ## Data Cleaning

 The next step is to clean and preprocess the data to remove any missing or inconsistent values and ensure that it is ready for analysis.
+But in this case the data is quite simple, we don't have any missing or some other values to analyse.
+We have one date column and one values column.
 ## Data Analysis

 The third step is to analyze the data to understand the patterns and trends in UPI transactions.
 This will involve exploring the data, creating visualizations, and performing statistical tests to identify any correlations or relationships in the data.